dylankiss/odoo-toolkit/README.md

 > [!TIP]
 > You can run any command with the `--help` option to find out all options you can use.

+> [!TIP]
+> Anywhere you can provide modules as arguments or options, you can also use [glob patterns](https://docs.python.org/3/library/fnmatch.html) to match multiple similar ones.

 **Usage**:

 ```console